 The Difference Between Legal Separation and Divorce in Arizona

-Even though you may understand the advantages and disadvantages of a legal separation, you may still be wondering how legal separation is different from a divorce.
+Even though you may understand the advantages and limitations of a legal separation, you may still be wondering how legal separation is different from a divorce.
 In Arizona, the processes for legal separation and divorce are almost identical.
-The only real difference is that after a legal separation, you are still married, but after a divorce, you are restored to your status as a single person and can remarry.
+The only real difference is that after a legal separation, you are still married; but after a divorce, you are restored to your status as a single person and can remarry.
 You will still have to divide all your assets and debts and determine whether there will be spousal maintenance.
 Your finances will basically be divided the same as in the divorce process.

 Download Our Free Divorce Preparation Checklist